 - Within the UvA, there are several departments to which you can turn for help, contact a student counsellor or a psychologist here: https://student.uva.nl/en/content/az/health-and-wellbeing/themes/mental-health.html

 - CREA, which is located on Roeterseiland campus is open to both the public and students and runs free mindfulness drop in sessions as well as creative activities to help you de-stress and look after yourself, physically and mentally.
 Check their timetable here: https://www.crea.nl/cursussen/body-and-mind/?lang=en

-I’ve been stressed but I’m reminding myself that these new challenges and feelings of incompetency are indicators that I’m entering new levels both at uni and self growth.
-And that’s amazing.
+I’ve been stressed whilst on my study abroad but I try to keep reminding myself that these new challenges and feelings of incompetency are indicators that I’m growing both as a person and academically, and that outweighs the stress of it all really.